Zambia - Data Protection Overview

 - a systematic monitoring of a publicly accessible area on a large scale.

-The Data Protection Act requires the appointment of a data protection officer to be by a data controller and data processor.
-However, the appointment is subject to the guidelines of appointment issued by the Office.
+The Data Protection Act requires the appointment of a data protection officer to be by a data controller and data processor (Section 48(1) of the Data Protection Act).
+However, the appointment is subject to the guidelines of appointment issued by the Office (Section 48(2) of the Data Protection Act).

 The Data Protection Act sets conditions for the retention of personal data under Section 51, wherein it states that a data controller and data processor shall keep personal information for as long as that personal information is used for the specific purpose for which the personal information was collected and for as long as the personal information is relevant for that purpose and for a period of at least one year thereafter or other period that may be prescribed.